og-pr/public_ticket.520/README.md

-React-Native Monorepo 1
+React-Native Monorepo
 =================
-This is a simple monorepo.
-The app is called "tenta" (Latin for try or test).
-It shows how to share code between different platforms (Web, Android, & iOS) when using React-Native & React-Native-Web.
+This is a simple, basic monorepo for frontend development.
+It is a template or starter kit to share code between different platforms (Web, Android, & iOS) when using React-Native & React-Native-Web.

+The repo creates a generic app called "tenta" (Latin for try or test) from shared code.
 The key to code sharing is React-Native's [Platform-specific extensions](https://facebook.github.io/react-native/docs/platform-specific-code.html#platform-specific-extensions).
 React-Native will detect when the extension ```.native.js``` , ```.ios.js``` or ```.android.js``` is used and load the relevant platform file when required.

 The main benefit of monorepos is to share application logic while keeping the rendering of individual components unique to each platform.
 Development is mobile-first AND then webapp.